greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   The given name of a partition.
 You can obtain the the table names of the leaf partitions of a partitioned table using the `pg_partition_tree() function.

 FOR ('value')
 :   Specifies a partition by declaring a value that falls within the partition boundary specification.
-If the value declared with `FOR` matches to both a partition and one of its subpartitions (for example, if the value is a date and the table is partitioned by month and then by day), then `FOR` will operate on the first level where a match is found (for example, the monthly partition).
-If your intent is to operate on a subpartition, you must declare so as follows: `ALTER TABLE name ALTER PARTITION FOR ('2016-10-01') DROP PARTITION FOR ('2016-10-01');`
+If the value declared with `FOR` matches to both a partition and one of its sub-partitions (for example, if the value is a date and the table is partitioned by month and then by day), then `FOR` will operate on the first level where a match is found (for example, the monthly partition).
+If your intent is to operate on a sub-partition, you must declare so as follows: `ALTER TABLE name ALTER PARTITION FOR ('2016-10-01') DROP PARTITION FOR ('2016-10-01');`

 ## <a id="section5"></a>Notes